 Once you have completed the time necessary to satisfy the Board, you must prepare a document that describes your experience.
 Have your supervisor sign and notarize this document, on company letterhead, and mail it to the Board for inclusion in your application packet.
 Mail the letter to:

-New Jersey State Board of Accountancy
+New Jersey national association of State Boards of Accountancy

 124 Halsey St.

 Prior to beginning the experiential portion of your CPA licensure process, you might consider taking the state-required Ethics exam.
 Potential employers will appreciate your proactive approach and you'll have taken care of one more part of the licensure process.
 To learn more and to register for a class, NJCPA is a Board approved sponsor.